bebehei/df/README.md

     * git
     * top

+# Concepts of this repo

+- Just by simply cloning, updating submodules and symlinking everything should be installed.
+- There should always be a possibility to include configuration, which should not get tracked.
+- This repo should be as general as possible.
+- Every static file should get symlinked with its destination to the source repo.
+  If you don't like a file to get deployed, just create an empty one on the destination.

 # You want to use them on your own?

 1. Install the via `git clone` and `deploy.sh` (as described in Installation)